What is E-Waste and Why Is E-Waste Recycling So Important?

 E-Waste Recycling with CheckSammy

-At CheckSammy, we offer sustainable e-waste recycling services on a one-time or recurring basis, for individuals and businesses alike.
+At CheckSammy, we offer sustainable e-waste recycling services on a one-time or recurring basis.
 We offer tailor-made programs to fit our customers’ needs, large and small.
-The process is simple: you schedule an e-waste pickup, a CheckSammy hauler comes by to pick-up your waste, and we haul it away to a recycling facility where we sort, recycle, and divert the e-waste products.
+The process is simple: you schedule an e-waste pickup, a CheckSammy hauler comes by to pick up your waste, and we haul it away to a recycling facility where we sort, recycle, and divert the e-waste products.
 We accept the following items for e-waste recycling (and more):

 • Computer monitors and computer components